AUTUMN & WINTER AT CLUNY

 Winter Work

-The big autumn job of leaf collecting lasts for around a month from mid-November to mid-December so you will see various containers around the garden holding 3 different years of leaf mould.
-Seed sowing of around 200 different mainly herbaceous species goes on over the autumn & winter.
+The big autumn job of leaf collecting lasts for around a month from mid-November to mid-December so you will see various containers around the garden holding around 3 different years of leaf mould.
+Seed sowing of around 200 different species goes on over the late autumn & winter.
 There is always plenty of cutting back and thinning out of branches to be done in a woodland garden.
 Some dead or dying wood is retained for the benefit of invertebrates and bird-life.
-Occasionally winter weather will bring down trees and large branches making our life more difficult but making the decision of which tree to take out next much easier.
-However, we hope not to have a repeat of Storm Arwen.
-On wet days seed is put into packets for sale.
-The majority of plants within the garden are left to the vagaries of nature and the weather although most have a covering of leaves to protect them and sometimes snow of course.
-On mild days, the long process of cleaning up of beds will begin in time for spring.
+Occasionally winter weather will bring down trees and large branches making our life more difficult but making the decision about which tree to take out next much easier!
+On wet days seed is put into packets for sale either by post or from the garden in the spring.

 We hope you have enjoyed your visit during a more unusual time of the year.
 It would be good to see you again perhaps in a different season.
-We do not ask for entrance money until mid-February but we would welcome a donation for squirrel and bird food.
-Thank you very much.